16.10.1 Serial/Lot Number Tracking Overview

-The Expiration Date field (expirdate) contains the date this serial/lotnumber is set to expire on.
+The Expiration Date field (expirdate) contains the date when this serial/lotnumber is set to expire.
 Leave this field blank if there is no expiration date.

 16.10.3 Entering serial lot numbers when receiving parts

 After entering a receiver, pc/MRP will prompt, "Enter a serial lot number for this part number".
-If you answer "Y" the following screen will be displayed.
+If you answer "YĒ, the following screen will be displayed.

 16.10.4 Entering serial lot numbers when issuing parts to manufacturing.

-When issuing parts from the stockroom to manufacturing for a sales order you will be asked if you wish to record serial numbers.
-If you answer "Y", a screen displaying the serial/lot numbers available for that part number will allow you to issue the part(s) by serial/lot numbers as shown below.
+When issuing parts from the stockroom to manufacturing for a sales order, you will be asked if you wish to record serial numbers.
+If you answer "Y", a screen displaying the serial/lot numbers available for that part number will allow you to issue the part(s) by serial/lot numbers.

 16.10.5 Entering serial/lot numbers when invoicing.

 Select the serial/lot number and enter the quantity required.
 Select Skip to not issue any serial numbers.
 Select Manual to manually enter serial numbers that do not presently exist in pc/MRP.
 This will create a serial lot number detail record in the snlotdet.dbf with the customerís id code in the sncv field, I (Invoice) in the doctype field, and the Invoice number in the docno field.
 If a serial/lot number is selected that is past its expiration date pc/MRP will display a warning and allow you to deselect or use that serial lot number. pc/MRP will print out all serial lot numbers issued to this sales order and all serial lot numbers created when entering this invoice in the invoices comment field provided:

 16.10.6 Edit, View, Scroll, and Query Serial/Lot Tracking Records

 This option allows users to scroll, edit, delete, undelete, or run queries against Serial/Lot Tracking records.